 Several studies have found that flaxseed oil could benefit heart health.

-One study in 59 people compared the effects of flaxseed oil to those of safflower oil, a type of oil high in omega-6 fatty acids.
+In one study in 59 participants, the effects of flaxseed oil were compared to the effects of safflower oil, a type of oil high in omega-6 fatty acids.

 In this study, supplementing with one tablespoon (15 ml) of flaxseed oil for 12 weeks led to significantly lower blood pressure levels than supplementing with safflower oil (

-High blood pressure can harm heart health, as it places extra strain on the heart, forcing it to work harder.
+High blood pressure can harm heart health, as it can place extra strain on the heart, forcing it to work harder.